Buré

 Buré (/fr/) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Moulin de Buré and Buré.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.
+In addition the river l'Erine traverses through the commune.